BrianSeong99/Agglayer_PessimisticProof/README.md

 # Run this inside the container
 cargo +valida build --release
 ```

-Then you will get an elf file at `pessimistic-proof-bench/crates/program-valida/target/valida-unknown-baremetal-gnu/release/program-valida`.

 You can then test the pessimsitic-proof-program in Valida via this command at root folder:
 ```bash